riboviz/riboviz/vignette/vignette_readme.txt

 Folder vignette contains the files to run a vignette of the Riboviz package up to the h5 output.

-To run the vignette, from the riboviz root directory: bash prepRiboviz.sh vignette/vignette_config.yaml
+To run the vignette, from the Riboviz root directory: bash scripts/prepRiboviz.sh vignette/vignette_config.yaml
-## Currently this is ambition not reality.

 Contents: